 On-premise or hosted PBX: This isn't a choice all businesses will face.
 Small analog phone systems usually come with a simple hardware PBX that's kept on-site.
 And medium and large businesses often want the control of an on-site PBX, but they also have the IT budgets needed to maintain them.

 Aside from these cases, most businesses should consider using an off-site or "hosted" PBX.
 It is an option on many small business VoIP systems and offered by many ITSPs.
 The big benefit with a hosted PBX is it can offer more advanced phone system functions, such as auto-attendants and IVRs, without the expense of purchasing and managing an on-site hardware PBX.

 Lines and extensions: With an analog phone system you might, for example, pay your telco for two or four lines to allow your business to have that many simultaneous phone calls.
 For that to work, you'd need a two- or four-line analog business phone system, which are some of the most common analog systems on the market.

 With VoIP systems, extensions can be added by simply connecting the office's internal computer network.

-There are, for example, industry-specific systems for hotels, call centers and hospitals.
+There are, for example, industry-specific systems for hotels, call centers, and hospitals.
 Though most small businesses will not be looking for specialized industry systems, they often do have special hardware requirements.
 Some need wireless handsets that can operate outdoors or a long distance away from a base station.
-Others don’t use handsets, but instead require wireless headsets with long battery life.
-Knowing what’s needed before you begin will make the selection process easier.
+Others don't use handsets, but instead require wireless headsets with long battery life.
+Knowing what is needed before you begin will make the selection process easier.